AdguardTeam/KnowledgeBase/docs/adguard-for-safari/solving-problems/rule-limit.md

 - AdGuard Other
 - AdGuard Custom

-That means user can use up to 900k filtering rules total.
+This makes a total of 900,000 filtering rules.

-However, **you can only have up to 150k in one content blocker**.
-If you exceed that limit, part of the rules will not be applied and that could lead to some things not being blocked.
+However, **an extension can contain up to 150,000 rules**.
+If you exceed this limit, some of the rules will not be applied.
+This may lead to incorrect blocking.

-## How to check that if you are exceeding rule limit
+## How to check if you are exceeding the rule limit

  1. Open AdGuard for Safari settings by clicking its icon beside the Safari's search bar.
  2. Scroll down and click *Content blockers*.
- 3. Under each content blocker, you can see the number of enabled rules and enabled filters.
+ 3. Below each content blocker, you can see the enabled filters and the number of active rules.
     ![Content blockers](https://cdn.adtidy.org/content/Kb/ad_blocker/safari/adg-safari-cb.png)

  If a content blocker has more than 150,000 rules, go to *Filters* tab, select a filter category and disable filters or user rules you don't need.